 Conclusion

 If you’re wondering how to clean your irrigation pipes, you’re in the right place.
 In this blog post, we’ll walk you through the steps of cleaning your pipes so they’re ready for next season.
-First, remove all of the fittings and turn off the water supply.

 Next, flush out the system with a garden hose or pressure washer.
 Once the system is clear, mix a solution of bleach and water and run it through the pipes.
 Let the solution sit for an hour before flushing it out again with clean water.